Serve to Learn Frequently Asked Questions

 http://www.egyptianconsulate.ca/ – Canada

-Egypt is a conservative country, especially about the way women dress.
-Volunteers need to respect the prevailing customs by their attire.
-Bring clothing that is easy to wash and difficult to ruin.
-Light-weight, loose-fitting, all-cotton clothes are coolest and the most comfortable in the summer.
-Volunteers are strongly advised to bring ankle-length skirts, loose long pants, and loose blouses or shirts.
-Short sleeves are acceptable.
+Egypt is a conservative country, particularly about how individuals dress.
+It is crucial that volunteers respect local customs concerning attire.
+For winter, pack clothing that is easy to wash and durable.
+Choose layers of loose-fitting, modest clothing to stay warm in cooler temperatures.
+However, it can get warm during the day, so also bring short-sleeved shirts.
+Volunteers are strongly advised to bring ankle-length skirts, loose long pants, sweaters, and long-sleeve shirts.
 Capri and crop pants are not recommended for men or women.
-Keep in mind that modesty is the best policy.
+Remember, modesty is the best policy.

 The following are not allowed:

 Tank tops, spaghetti strap tops, low neck tops (no cleavage showing), halter tops, half or crop tops.
 Bare midriffs are not acceptable.
-T-shirts must not be offensive or display any slogan or artwork which includes alcohol, tobacco, or obscenities.
+T-shirts should not feature offensive displays or any slogans or artwork that includes alcohol, tobacco, or obscenities.

 Will I be provided with food and water?

-Volunteers do not have to cook as there will be a variety of food types provided by the host at breakfast, lunch and dinner.
-Local Diocese will do their best to accommodate volunteers with any special diets or allergies (vegetarian, allergic to peanuts, etc.).
+Volunteers are not required to cook or prepare meals, as there will be a variety of food provided by the host for breakfast, lunch, and dinner.
+The local diocese will make every effort to accommodate volunteers with any specific dietary requirements or allergies, such as vegetarian preferences, peanut allergies, etc.

 We do not recommend drinking tap water.
 Bottled water will be readily available for all volunteers.